Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 # OpenDirect (OOH) 1.5.1

+OpenDirect (OOH) is an extension of the OpenDirect schema, particularly around the &#39;Product Target&#39; function, to accommodate the unique aspects of the &#39;real world&#39; Out-Of-Home Media (OOH) inventory in the dimensions of location, delivery, distribution, investment and display prohibitions.
+OpenDirect (OOH) has been developed by the members of the OOH industry organisations 'Outsmart' and the 'IPAO'.

 ## About Outsmart

 Outsmart is the UK trade body for the Out of Home advertising industry.
 Members include the biggest sellers of OOH advertising in the UK: Clear Channel UK, Global, JCDecaux and Ocean Outdoor.